dfelinto/blender-manual/manual/advanced/scripting/security.rst

 In the Preferences, there is the toggle to :ref:`Auto Run Python Scripts <prefs-auto-execution>`.
 This means the **Trusted Source** option in the File Browser will be enabled by default, and scripts can run when blend-files are loaded without using the File Browser.
-Once enabled you have the option to exclude certain directories, a typical configuration would be to trust all paths except for the download directory.
+Once enabled you have the option to exclude certain directories;
+a typical configuration would be to trust all paths except for the download directory.

 .. figure:: /images/animation_drivers_troubleshooting_autorun-user-preference.png